-While being a sure method to learn what was happening on the shop floor, it had obvious flaws, too (for more details, read The top 8 OEE calculation mistakes in manufacturing).
+While being a sure method to learn what was happening on the shop floor, it had obvious flaws, too.
 The time required to collect this data was the biggest of them.
 It limited the amount of production data they could collect: only one machine at a time, only for one shift, and only once or twice a week.

 But what if they could have the data for all machines, all shifts, every day?
 That was the promise of data automation, a popular topic among manufacturers today.